Access full report

 TABLE OF CONTENT

-Like we mentioned above, data is what makes AI effective in the first place.
 The more organised, clean, and accurate the data is, the better the output from the AI system will be.
 As organisations keep upgrading their data infrastructure to support AI use, the upgrade needs to be backed by quick strategy modernisation.

-It’s important to understand that this data infrastructure needs to support AI capabilities because if that doesn’t happen, it’s going to confine the technological effectiveness and overall ROI of initiatives, which is the primary objective for everything.
+It’s important to understand that this data infrastructure needs to support AI capabilities because if that doesn’t happen, it’s going to confine the technological effectiveness and overall ROI of AI initiatives, which is the primary objective for everything.

 The reality is that AI relies on data, but it is also an oversimplified reality.
 Data is the driving force, but in this new era of AI, scalability, explainability, and compliance are also equally crucial for success in the long run.